symfony/symfony-docs/forms.rst

 .. caution::

-    If your form uses a specific validation group, the field type guesser will still consider *all* validation constraints when guessing your field types (including constraints that are not part of the validation group(s) being used).
+    If your form uses a specific :doc:`validation group </validation_groups>`, the field type guesser will still consider *all* validation constraints when guessing your field types (including constraints that are not part of the active validation groups).

 .. index::
    single: Forms; Field type guessing